sproutfund/field-guide/community-building/what-is-community-building.md

 We’ve all been to dynamite events that hint at collaborations that might develop.
 We’ve seen provocative speakers and engaged in dynamic discussions, and we’ve likely imagined how it might look to sustain that initial energy into productive action.
 Unfortunately, those enthusiastic sparks don’t often catch fire—usually because there’s no one tending the flame. 🔥

-For us, **the core of community building is experience design**: the work of developing purposeful and engaging activities that enhance social cohesion.
+**The core of community building is experience design**: the work of developing purposeful and engaging activities that enhance social cohesion.
 We believe in the power of engaging in meaningful dialogue, and we're partial to face-to-face get-togethers.
 Digital experiences can be valuable, to be sure, but we think the most productive, exciting work happens when people meet in person.
 Such events, when done well, foster productive relationships that enable people to collaborate intentionally and effectively over time.
 After all, relationships are the currency of community building—we trade in trust.

 Successful community building sustains productive collaboration and catalyzes collective action.
 We like to use the following model to organize our community building efforts: